CPK Insurance

 Frequently Asked Questions

-Maryland law does not require every homeowner to buy insurance, but mortgage lenders usually require a policy with enough dwelling coverage to protect the collateral.
+State law does not require every homeowner to buy insurance, but mortgage lenders usually require a policy with enough dwelling coverage to protect the collateral.
 Lenders may also ask for proof that the policy is active before closing.

-You are not required by the state to carry it if you own free and clear, but many Maryland homeowners still keep coverage because fire, wind, theft, or liability losses can be expensive to handle without a policy.
+You are not required by the state to carry it if you own free and clear, but many homeowners still keep coverage because fire, wind, theft, or liability losses can be expensive to handle without a policy.

 No state legally mandates it, but if you have a mortgage your lender requires it and wants proof before closing.
 If you own the home outright it is optional, though going without leaves your largest asset uninsured.
 A quote gives you the proof of coverage a lender needs.